givenmnisi6/CMPG323-Project-2-34292748/README.md

 - DELETE: Delete an item of data on the database.

 ## Security
-The disadvantage of publicly available web APIs is that they may offer significant danger to API providers.
-APIs are intended to provide others with access to your data: behind every API is an endpoint—the server (and its accompanying databases) that answers to API queries.
-Concerning possible vulnerability A vulnerability is a flaw in a system (hardware or software) that can be exploited by an attacker.
-Vulnerabilities exist in any system; "zero-day" vulnerabilities are ones that have not yet been identified., an API endpoint is similar to any Internet-facing web server; the higher the public's free and open access to a resource, the greater the potential threat from bad actors.
+The disadvantage of publicly available web APIs is that they may offer a significant danger to API providers.
+APIs are intended to provide others with access to your data: behind every API is an endpoint—the server (and its accompanying databases) that answers API queries.
+Concerning possible vulnerability, A vulnerability is a flaw in a system (hardware or software) that can be exploited by an attacker.
+Vulnerabilities exist in any system; "zero-day" vulnerabilities have not yet been identified.
+An API endpoint is similar to any Internet-facing web server; the higher the public's free and open access to a resource, the greater the potential threat from bad actors.

 ### Authentication
-So i have to authenticate my API so that no malicious code is put into it, so i will be using token based security.
+So I have to authenticate my API so that no malicious code is put into it, so I will be using token-based security.
 When you put the correct credentials a token will be provided to all the services that I will be accessing.
-So I will add endpoints in my API, whereby you register first then login.
-Also there will be different roles given (Admin or User).
+So I will add endpoints in my API, whereby you register first and then log in.
+Also, there will be different roles given (Admin or User).
 After login in you will get the token whereby you will use to Authorize yourself in a Bearer Authentication, then you can use the API.
-Only admin pesonnel can access it.
+Only admin personnel can access it.

 ## Reference List